 Govt removes BASIC Bank chairman

-The interim government today removed Abul Hashem from the post of BASIC Bank chairman.
+The interim government yesterday removed Abul Hashem from the post of chairman at BASIC Bank.

-Hashem, also the vice chancellor of Anwar Khan Modern University, has been removed as per the Bank Company Act, 1991, the Financial Institutions Division under the finance ministry said in a notification.
+Hashem, also vice chancellor of Anwar Khan Modern University, was removed as per the Bank Company Act, according to a notification from the Financial Institutions Division of the finance ministry.

-Hashem was appointed as BASIC Bank chairman for the first time on September 14 in 2020 and got reappointed to the post for the second three-year term on November 15 in 2023.
+Hashem was appointed as chairman of BASIC Bank for the first time on September 14, 2020.
+He was then reappointed to the post for a second three-year term on November 15 last year.

-The interim government has recently also removed the managing directors and CEOs of six state-run banks, including BASIC Bank.
+The interim government also recently removed the managing directors and chief executive officers of five other state-run banks.

 Comments